Met Office weather warnings issued with winds of up to 60mph expected in parts of UK

 Delays to road, rail, air and ferry transport are likely in these areas with some bus and train services affected, and large waves in coastal spots.

-The latest warnings come as many communities recover from the devastating effects of Storm Darragh earlier this month.
+Flooding is also possible, with 22 alerts in place and the Environment Agency warning that local coastal and river flooding is probable in parts of Norfolk and Suffolk on Thursday and Friday.

-The fourth named storm of the season saw millions warned to stay indoors, tens of thousands left without power and trains cancelled.
+Storm Darragh, the fourth named storm of the season, saw millions warned to stay indoors, tens of thousands left without power and trains cancelled.

 Two men were killed during the storm by falling trees hitting their vehicles with another being swept away by a swollen river.